 We can remedy this issue using a class library design for parallel programming called Reactive Extensions(Rx).
 The library is developed by Microsoft, and it allows us to handle the TextChanged event only when the user finishes typing while discarding all

 TextChanged events before that.

 We can download the library and add it to our project using NuGet.
 Next, in our backend, add

 For our purpose, we want to set up a delayed event handler.
 We initialize the handler when the page is first loaded (i.e. add the following line of code to

 MainPage_Loaded or wherever you want the delayed event handler to be set up).

 Of course, if we are listening for a different event or a different control type, we will need to replace

 AutoSuggestBoxTextChangedEventArgs with the right type of event args and change this.QueryBox into the right event sender.

 Throttle(this IObservable<TSource> source, TimeSpan dueTime) ignores elements from an observable sequence which are followed by another element within a specified relative time duration.
 In our code, we set it up to ignore all but the last events triggered in each 500ms interval.

-Subscribe<T>(this IObservable<T> source, Action<T> onNext) to subscribe the event and add the event handler operation.
+Subscribe<T>(this IObservable<T&> source, Action<T> onNext) allows us to subscribe to the event and install an event handler.

 p.s.
 WPF offers a Delay property in data binding which can also finish the work above.
 Unfortunately, this Delay property hasn’t been supported in UWP yet